 How to Easily Synchronize your Configuration with Visual Studio Code?

 If you frequently change devices on which you work or there are many people in your team, you've probably uploaded configuration files or manually set the editor to keep the coding style.
-In this post, you will learn how to improve the configuration game.
+Here, you will learn how to improve the configuration game.

 I am a Visual Studio Code user and I mostly work on React projects, so the post will be from a React project perspective but is applicable to all projects.